-- 87. Due to the size of the bargaining unit and the diversity of the classifications and employees within the unit, which enable the employees to perform various services in the diverse communities served by the City, the Mayor and the Union agree that, for the term of this Agreement, the Mayor shall instruct the City's Department Heads over whom he has budgetary authority that: - 88.
-Department heads shall not initiate and the Mayor shall not approve requests to contract out any routine work currently performed by existing employees represented by the Union; and - 89.
-Department heads shall not lay off current bargaining unit members or eliminate existing bargaining unit positions as a result of contracting out. - 90.
+- 89. Due to the size of the bargaining unit and the diversity of the classifications and employees within the unit, which enable the employees to perform various services in the diverse communities served by the City, the Mayor and the Union agree that, for the term of this Agreement, the Mayor shall instruct the City's Department Heads over whom they have budgetary authority that: - 90.
+The City shall not initiate or approve contracting out any routine work currently performed by existing employees represented by the Union. - 91.
+The City shall not lay off current bargaining unit members or eliminate existing bargaining unit positions as a result of contracting out. - 92.
 This instruction shall not in any way affect (i) existing contracts (which shall include proposed contracts funded with monies appropriated in the 1996-97 budget), (ii) renewals, amendments or extensions of those contracts, or (iii) new contracts either for services already contracted out or arising from the City's receipt of new and/or additional federal, state, or grant funds designated for new or unique programs.
-However, such funds shall not include growth in general fund or enterprise revenues in force and effect at the time of the signing of this Agreement. - 91.
-The Mayor agrees that it is not the intent of the City to use the contracting out process to avoid prevailing wages, compliance with MBE/WBE requirements, or payment of health or other benefits. - 92.
-Notwithstanding any other provision of this section, the Mayor may propose pursuant to the City's standard procedures to contract out work currently performed by existing City employees (a) where external funding sources require the use of outside third parties to perform services; or (b) in emergency situations, as determined by the Mayor and upon a majority vote of the Board of Supervisors. - 93.
+However, such funds shall not include growth in general fund or enterprise revenues in force and effect at the time of the signing of this Agreement.

+- 93. The Mayor agrees that it is not the intent of the City to use the contracting out process to avoid prevailing wages, compliance with MBE/WBE requirements, or payment of health or other benefits. - 94.
+Notwithstanding any other provision of this section, the Mayor may propose pursuant to the City's standard procedures to contract out work currently performed by existing City employees (a) where external funding sources require the use of outside third parties to perform services; or (b) in emergency situations, as determined by the Mayor and upon a majority vote of the Board of Supervisors. - 95.
 Should the Mayor determine that the restrictions contained in this section unduly interfere with a department's or the City's ability to provide appropriate services to the diverse communities within the City, the Mayor and the Union agree to meet in order to resolve the concerns.
-If the Mayor and the Union cannot mutually agree, the matter shall be submitted to an arbitrator, selected pursuant to the provisions of Article IV (Grievance Procedure) of this Agreement, who shall decide the issue of whether a proposal to contract out work may be initiated by the Mayor.

-- 94. The City agrees that it will not assign work currently performed by SEIU-represented employees to any other bargaining unit. - 95.
+If the Mayor and the Union cannot mutually agree, the matter shall be submitted to an arbitrator, selected pursuant to the provisions of Article IV (Grievance Procedure) of this Agreement, who shall decide the issue of whether a proposal to contract out work may be initiated by the Mayor. - 96.
+The City agrees that it will not assign work currently performed by SEIU-represented employees to any other bargaining unit. - 97.
 The City agrees that only City employees are authorized to hire, fire, execute performance evaluations, and discipline SEIU-represented employees.